dcc-cc3002/final-reality-asouris/README.md

 # Final Reality
+This is for the class CC3002.
+And it will be a journal about my progress with the project.

 Final Reality is a simplified clone of the renowned game, Final Fantasy.
 Its main purpose is to serve as an educational tool, teaching foundational programming concepts.